 Bitcoin is better understood as a long-term reserve asset than as a short-term volatility shield.
 It is more appropriate for stored capital than for operational cash.
 It is useful for protecting future optionality, not for pretending market prices will behave themselves on your schedule.

 Once you frame it that way the discussion becomes cleaner.
 You stop asking Bitcoin to be something it is not.
 You start seeing where it may fit.
+A regular accumulation approach tends to suit people who think this way: building a position methodically rather than timing a single entry.

 For South Africans the question is often sharper because we do not only live with inflation.
 We also live with currency weakness, capital friction, and a financial system that can make global diversification more difficult than it should be.
 That creates a double burden.
 Your local purchasing power gets squeezed at home while global goods, services, and opportunities often get more expensive in rand terms.